Abdulelah-O/Document-classification-for-Arabic-language/README.md

   4. Evaluation:

-       	Evaluate the model using appropriate metrics such as accuracy, precision, recall, and F1-score.
+       	Evaluate the model using appropriate metrics such as accuracy, precisdion, recall, and F1-score.

+### How can you use the code?

+  1. install the needed libraries for example: nltk and camel_tools etc.

+  2. You need to download the dataset from the official website. https://sourceforge.net/projects/kalimat/

+  3. Select the proper path for the dataset for example : "C:/Users/abode/NLP/NLP"

+  4. Train the model